Onychophora: Velvet worms and their diversification

 The earliest potential onychophoran, Helenodora, originates from the Mid Pennsylvanian Mazon Creek lagerstätte in the United States.
 Originally described in 1980, Helenodora was long regarded as the earliest known onychophoran.'
 This changed in 2016 when a paper by Murdock et al. doubted its affinity.
 Based on the absence of many decay-resistant features (claws, jaws, slime papillae) and unclear ecology (Carbotubulus, a late-surviving aquatic lobopodian, was found in the same formation), the authors of this study placed Helenodora as a basal lobopodian most closely related to Paucipodia.

 The earliest definite onychophoran is the French Antennipatus from a Stephanian (Late Pennsylvanian) Lagerstätte in Montceau-les-Mines.
 This animal had a ventral (bottom facing) mouth, rings of dermal papillae on its trunk and limbs, and was at least somewhat terrestrial because of its slime papillae.
 However, due to the way it was preserved, it is unknown if Antennipatus belonged to the stem or crown group of the two living families of velvet worm (Peripatidae and Peripatopsidae).

 Based on molecular dating, crown-group onychophorans diverged around 376 million years ago in the Late Devonian.
 This estimation happens regardless if Antennipatus is used to constrain the divergence date, or if no calibration is done at all.
 The earliest known crown-group onychophoran, Cretoperipatus, is known from multiple specimens in Burmese amber.'
 All are from the same general location and date to a maximum age of around 98.79 million years ago (the earliest Cenomanian of the Late Cretaceous).
 Based on its morphology, Cretoperipatus was early-diverging member of Peripatidae, most closely related to the Asian genera Eoperipatus and Typhloperipatus.'

 Despite being preserved in amber, the affinities of the Cenozoic Tertiapatus and Succinipatopsis are surrounded in controversy.
 Some sources consider them to be onychophorans,' while others dismiss this.
 Ultimately, these animals should be reanalyzed to better grasp their position on the tree of life.'

 Conservation status

-The global conservation status of velvet worm species is difficult to estimate; many species are only found their type locality (the location at which they were first observed and described).
-The collection of reliable data is also hindered by velvet worms' low population densities, their typically nocturnal behavior, and possibly as-yet undocumented seasonal influences and sexual dimorphism.
+The global conservation status of velvet worm species is difficult to estimate; many species are known only from their type locality where they were first described.
+The collection of reliable data is hindered by their low population densities, their typically nocturnal behavior, and possibly as-yet undocumented seasonal influences and sexual dimorphism.
 To date, the only onychophorans evaluated by the IUCN are: